 Flour should always be sifted before using it.

-While the cake is baking care should be taken that no cold air enters the oven, only when necessary to see that the cake is baking properly; the oven should be an even, moderate heat, not too cold or too hot; much depends on this for success.
+While the cake is baking avoid opening the oven door, only when necessary to see that the cake is baking properly.
+The oven needs to remain at a moderate heat, not too cold or too hot.
 A cake is often spoiled by being looked at too often when first put into the oven.

-If, after the cake is put in the over, it seems to bake too fast, put a brown paper loosely over the top of the pan, care being taken that it does not touch the cake, and do not open the door for five minutes at least; the cake should then be quickly examined, and the door shut carefully, or the rush of cold air will cause it to fall.
-Setting a small dish of hot water in the oven, will also prevent the cake from scorching.
+If, after the cake is put in the oven, it seems to bake too fast, put brown paper loosely over the top of the pan, while being careful that it does not touch the cake, and then do not open the door for five minutes at least.
+Then quickly check the cake and the door shut carefully, or the rush of cold air will cause it to fall.
+Setting a small dish of hot water in the oven will also prevent the cake from scorching.

-To ascertain when the cake is done, run a wooden skewer into the middle of it; if it comes out clean and smooth, the cake is ready.
+To check when the cake is done, run a wooden skewer into the middle of it; if it comes out clean and smooth, the cake is ready.

-When making most cakes, especially sponge cake, the flour should be added by degrees, stirred very slowly and lightly, for if stirred hard and fast it will make it porous and tough.
+When making most cakes, especially sponge cake, the flour should be added little by little, stirred very slowly and lightly, for if stirred hard and fast it will make it porous and tough.